 - Short, unadjustable (but replaceable) guylines

-The Big Agnes Fly Creek HV UL2 Solution Dye is the latest iteration of a tent that has been in the Big Agnes lineup for a long time, and it’s a tried and true shelter.
-One of our testers reported that her seven-year-old version had performed admirably through two multi-month New Zealand bikepacking trips and many multiday fastpacking adventures in Colorado and is still going strong.
+The Big Agnes Fly Creek HV UL2 Solution Dye is the latest iteration of a long-standing tent in the Big Agnes lineup.
+It’s a tried-and-true shelter, and one of our testers reported that her seven-year-old version had performed admirably during two multi-month New Zealand backpacking trips and many multiday fastpacking adventures in Colorado.

 The HV in this latest version’s name stands for high volume, and this tent is indeed roomier than older versions our testers remember using nearly a decade ago.
-The solution dye process uses less energy and water than other Big Agnes tent fabrics and also results in a more UV-resistant material, increasing the life expectancy of the tent, especially if it’s used in sunny climates.
+The solution dye process uses less energy and water than other Big Agnes tent fabrics and also results in a more UV-resistant material, which increases the tent’s life expectancy, especially when used in sunny climates.

-The 15-denier nylon fabric on this tent has been silicone coated on the outside and polyurethane (PU) coated on the inside — called sil/PU nylon for short.
+The 15-denier nylon fabric on this tent is silicone-coated on the outside and polyurethane (PU) coated on the inside — it is called sil/PU nylon for short.
 Because it is a low-denier fabric with a PU coating, it sags more in the rain than silnylon, the material found in other options in this guide.
 In our three-day backyard rain test, we observed this tent sagging more than silnylon tarps and tents.

 For the most part, this tent’s major shortcoming — the light and saggy fabric — is completely acceptable and understandable.
-What our testers weren’t accepting of were the short, non-adjustable guylines.
-While tolerable on tundra or grassy meadows, they make pitching difficult on sandy or rocky surfaces where a little more creativity is required.
+However, our testers weren’t accepting of the short, non-adjustable guylines.
+While tolerable on tundra or grassy meadows, they make pitching difficult on sandy or rocky surfaces, requiring a little more creativity.

 Type: Semi-freestanding, dedicated pole tent | Advertised Weight: 31 ounces (879 grams) | Actual Weight: 31.9 ounces (904.2 grams) | Packed Size: 5 x 20 inches (12.7 x 50.8 centimeters)